Abu Dhabi: Where Is The Market Going?

 Dual licenses for free zone companies

 Dual licenses enable free zone companies to apply for an onshore license providing they meet certain criteria.
-Previously lots of free zone companies were operating onshore, flouting the regulations.
-This approach has enabled them too continue their onshore business legally and ultimately clears up what many people claimed was a 'grey area' as to whether/how free zone companies could do business on the mainland.
+Previously lots of free zone companies were operating on the mainland, flouting the regulations.
+This development enables free zone company to legally carry out their business on the mainland in the same emirates where their free zone license has been issued.
+It clears up what many people claimed was a 'grey area' as to whether/how free zone companies could do business on the mainland.

 Visa guarantees have been removed